Design Conference: New England Grows 2015

-Ronny: Last week, we visited Boston to attend New England Grows, the annual horticulture convention.
-For me, the anticipation of the event was heightened two-fold.
+Ronny: Last week, we visited Boston to attend New England Grows, the annual design conference.
+The anticipation of the event was heightened two-fold.
 Not only had I not been to Boston in over a year, but I was also a first time New England Grows attendee.

 As I reached the city, I was welcomed by the usual I-93 traffic.
 In comparison to larger cities (Boston’s population is a tad over ½ a million) the traffic moved steadily and within 30 minutes I was within sight of our accommodations at the Seaport Hotel.

 It didn’t take long before I noticed the massive transformation that is taking place in the Seaport District.
 In 2012 the state legislature, in an attempt to attract more events for the Boston Convention & Exhibition Center, approved the building of 7 new hotels in the area.
 Prior to this action, the Seaport District offered an astonishingly low 1,700 hotel rooms.
 Seemingly, I could not look in any direction without seeing some form of construction.
 I’m interested to see how this region of the city develops in the coming years.

 After a quick rendezvous with Zachary in the hotel lobby, we were off to the design conference.
 Identifying the convention center from a distance, I remember thinking, “are there enough industry professionals in the region to fill that space?”
 The convention center is enormous – 2.1 million square feet to be exact.
 As we approached the convention exhibition floor it quickly became apparent as to the logistical planning involved and overall vastness of the event.